McIntosh (apple): Cultivation

-The McIntosh is most commonly cultivated in Canada, the United States, and eastern Europe.
+The McIntosh is most commonly cultivated in Canada, the United States, and Eastern Europe.
+As of the 2020s, most of Canada's McIntosh came from Quebec and Ontario.
+South of the border, more than two thirds of McIntosh apples were harvested in New York State.
 It is one of the top five apple cultivars used in cloning, and research indicates the McIntosh combines well for winter hardiness.

 If unsprayed, the McIntosh succumbs easily to apple scab, which may lead to entire crops being unmarketable.
 It has generally low susceptibility to fire blight, powdery mildew, cedar-apple rust, quince rust, and hawthorn rust.
 It is susceptible to fungal diseases such as Nectria canker, brown rot, black rot, race 1 of apple rust (but resists race 2).
-It is moderately resistant to Pezicula bark rot and Alternaria leaf blotch, and resists brown leaf spot well.
+Furthermore, it is moderately resistant to Pezicula bark rot and Alternaria leaf blotch, and resists brown leaf spots well.

+The McIntosh is harvested in the middle of September, roughly at the same time as the Gala and Honeycrisp.

 The McIntosh is one of the most common cultivars used in apple breeding; a 1996 study found that the McIntosh was a parent in 101 of 439 cultivars selected, more than any other founding clone.
-It was used in over half of the Canadian cultivars selected, and was used extensively in the United States and Eastern Europe as well; rarely was it used elsewhere.
-Offspring of the McIntosh include: the Jersey Black hybrid the Macoun, the Newtown Pippin hybrid the Spartan, the Cortland; the Empire; the Jonamac, the Jersey Mac, the Lobo, the Melba, the Summered, the Tydeman's Red, and possibly the Paula Red.
+It was used in over half of the Canadian cultivars selected, and was used extensively in the United States and Eastern Europe as well.
+But rarely was it used elsewhere.
+Offspring of the McIntosh include: the Macoun (with the Jersey Black), the Spartan, the Cortland (with the Ben Davis); the Empire (with the Red Delicious); the Jonamac, the Jersey Mac, the Lobo, the Melba, the Summered, the Tydeman's Red, and possibly the Paula Red.